pry/pry/README.markdown

 `puts` method - many other aspects of Pry are also configurable making it a good choice for implementing custom shells.

-Pry now comes with an executable so it can be invoked at the command line.
+Pry comes with an executable so it can be invoked at the command line.
 Just enter `pry` to start.
 A `.pryrc` file in the user's home directory will be loaded if it exists.
 Type `pry --help` at the command line for more information.

+Try `gem install pry-doc` for additional documentation on Ruby Core methods.
+The additional docs are accessed through the `show-doc` and `show-method` commands.

 * Install the [gem](https://rubygems.org/gems/pry): `gem install pry`
 * Read the [documentation](http://rdoc.info/github/banister/pry/master/file/README.markdown)